dptools/dpdash/README-PNL.md

 At this point, you can even exit from the Singularity shell and yet your DPdash instance would be running.

-**Note:** We also provide a convenience script in the `singularity` directory called `start.sh`, which can be run on its own to launch the DPDash instance, or run with the `-s` flag to shell into the Singularity container.
-However, `start.sh` (and `stop.sh`) scripts come with a fixed `singularity` command.
+> **Note:** We also provide a convenience script in the `singularity` directory called `start.sh`, which can be run on its own to launch the DPDash instance, or run with the `-s` flag to shell into the Singularity container.
+(If you wish to mount a development directory to `/sw/apps/dpdash`, you can also set the `${DPDASH_DEV_DIR}` environment variable and use the `-d` flag: `start.sh -s -d`.)
+>
+> However, `start.sh` (and `stop.sh`) scripts come with a fixed `singularity` command.
 If you need to mount arbitrary directories or modify the `singularity` command, you will not be able to use the convenience scripts.
 In that case, use the `singularity` command directly in your terminal as shown above.

 ### Import